hyweljohnllewellyn/hywelme/_posts/2016-07-17-fast-free-static-website-with-wordpress-and-github-pages.md

 #### Step 4c Static Site Plugin - Advanced Tab

-In order to ensure that all WordPress Content is generated, it is important to add the uploads folder through advanced settings tab
+In order to ensure that all WordPress Content is generated, it is important to add the uploads folder through advanced settings tab.
+Some users have reported that the whole wp-content folder needs to be included, so that stylesheets and themes are processed to preserve the look of your site.

 ![Static Site Advanced Tab]({{site.baseurl}}/assets/2016-07-17/WordPress Simply Static Advanced Tab.jpg)